marius311/Memoization.jl/README.md

     (1, 2)
     ```

+## Limitations

+* This package is not threadsafe with either `Dict` or `IdDict`.
+However, if a threadsafe dictionary is used (not sure if any exist in Julia yet though), then memoizing top-level functions is threadsafe.
+Memoizing closures is not yet threadsafe with any cache type.
+* If using custom cache types other than `Dict` or `IdDict`, the custom type must be defined *before* the first time you call `using Memoization` in a given session.

 ## Notes

 This package can be used as a drop-in replacement for [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl), and, as of this writing, has fewer limitations.